 Symptoms of elevated bilirubin that may signal the need for prompt medical treatment include:

 While the symptoms of mild newborn jaundice will often go away on their own over time, if left untreated, elevated bilirubin can potentially turn into bilirubin encephalopathy, also known as kernicterus.
 Bilirubin encephalopathy can be a life-threatening medical condition, and emergency medical treatment may be necessary.
-This is why the American Academy of Pediatrics recommends that doctors examine newborns for jaundice, “at least every eight to 12 hours while in the hospital . . . [and] between the third and seventh day after birth, when bilirubin levels usually peak,” as reported by the Mayo Clinic.
+This is why the American Academy of Pediatrics recommends that doctors examine newborns for jaundice, at least every eight to twelve hours and between the third and seventh day following birth.

 If kernicterus is not promptly diagnosed, and if treatment is not administered promptly, the newborn’s condition can worsen dramatically.
 Tragically, in some cases, kernicterus can be fatal.
 Signs that a newborn’s condition is worsening include heightened irritability and crying, seizures, muscle rigidity (particularly in the back, which may be arched), and refusal to nurse or feed.
 Parents of newborn children who have exhibited any symptoms of jaundice or kernicterus should seek medical attention promptly, and their doctors should immediately determine what treatment is necessary.